 When you install a plugin that is capable of displaying information on the Dashboard, it should appear in the list of items in the Screen Options tab.
 Some plugins may have Dashboard controls you weren’t even aware of.

 Check the Screen Options after installing a plugin.
 You may benefit from having it on your WordPress Dashboard.
-However, there are plugins dedicated to adding custom dashboard widgets to your site.
+However, there are some WordPress admin plugins dedicated to adding custom dashboard widgets to your site.

 Here are a few WordPress dashboard plugins you may find useful: